haxtheweb/edtechjoker/fall-21/projects/p3-haxtheweb/README.md

-# Project 3: HAX The Web
+# Project 3: HAX Our Web
 We arrive at the activist goal of the course.. well... my goals anyway - To generate the next generation of potential contributors to HAX the web and the hope of shaping the future of content creation on the web.
 While our goals are lofty, never set bars so low you can step over them lest you grow complacent and old.

 https://github.com/elmsln/project-3 is to be used as a boilerplate to jump start development / organizing again.